Kung Fu (1972 TV series): Sets

 The series was filmed at the Warner Bros.
 Studios, Burbank (Laramie Street, the Backlot, and several stages), Old Tucson Studios, and on locations like Vasquez Rocks, the 20th Century Fox Ranch (Malibu Creek State Park), and the sand dunes in the Yuma Desert for the opening and closing credits.

-The Shaolin Monastery which appeared in flashbacks was originally a set used for the 1967 film Camelot.
-It was inexpensively and effectively converted for the setting in China, by the Academy Award nominee Eugène Lourié as art director; the set decorator was the Academy Award nominee Ralph S. Hurst.
+The Shaolin Monastery that appeared in flashbacks was originally a set used for the 1967 film Camelot.
+It was inexpensively and effectively converted for the setting in China, by Academy Award nominee Eugène Lourié as art director; the set decorator was Academy Award nominee Ralph S. Hurst.

-Even if Camelot won an Academy Award for its art direction and set decoration, the expensive castle (made with wooden beams, wooden frame structures, and building timber covered with faux stone siding) was criticized for its unspecific style placed in a landscape evidently Californian, which resulted in that castle being the last attempt for a studio to construct a large scale set that represented a foreign location.
+Even if Camelot won an Academy Award for its art direction and set decoration, the expensive castle (made with wooden beams, wooden frame structures, and building timber covered with faux stone siding) was criticized for its unspecific style placed in a landscape evidently Californian, which resulted in that castle being the last attempt for a studio to construct a large-scale set that represented a foreign location.
 By November 1971, when Jerry Thorpe asked Eugène Lourié to design the art for Kung Fu, the castle was derelict to the point that Lourié believed that it still stood only because the cost of demolishing it would be prohibitive.

 Working with the reduced budget of a TV production was a challenge, but Lourié had learned in France how to work with little money for sets.
 He was both interested and intrigued by the story, as the action moved back and forth between the Wild West's present and the memories of the Shaolin temple.
 Lourié decided to emphasize that contrast visually.
 The practical need for making the project monetarily viable meant style compromises.

 With that in mind, the castle's nonspecific architectural style was perfect to give it a Chinese look for Western eyes, by adding characteristic roofs, a front wall with a massive wood-carved door, and brick walls with ceramic-grilled windows, while its terraces and stairs were fit for the stagings of the kung fu training sequences.
 For the temple's interiors, Lourié opted for showing only a portion of the set and let the viewers complete it in their minds.
 He decided on a church-like appearance, with a Buddhist mural on the back wall, multileveled wooden candleholders and burning candles between columns, a constant haze, and the projection of strong rays of light as if coming through high church windows.